 Housing Grants, Construction and Regeneration Act 1996 applies)

-Option W3 (for the ECC4 used outside of the UK when a Dispute Avoidance Board is the method of dispute resolution
+Option W3 (for the ECC4 used outside of the UK when a Dispute Avoidance Board is the method of dispute resolution)

 The majority of NEC4 contracts in South Africa will make use of Option W1 which is very similar to the provisions of Option W1 under NEC3.
 The adaptation of Option W1 under NEC4 is that a dispute is first referred to the Senior Representatives of the Parties.
 If the dispute is not resolved by the Senior Representatives within two weeks, then it is referred to the Adjudicator.
 NEC4 includes the following standard wording under clause W1.2(3):

-If the Adjudicator is not identified in the Contract Data or if the Adjudicator resigns or is unable to act, the Parties choose a new adjudicator jointly.
+If the Adjudicator is not identified in the contract data or if the Adjudicator resigns or is unable to act, the Parties choose a new adjudicator jointly.
 If the Parties have not chosen an adjudicator, either Party may ask the Adjudicator nominating body to choose one.
 The Adjudicator nominating body chooses an adjudicator within seven days of the request.
 The chosen adjudicator becomes the Adjudicator.

-Please read the Contract Data to determine who the Adjudicator nominating body is (usually ICE-SA represented by its Chairman), and any other conditions relating to the appointment of an adjudicator.
+Please read the Contract Data to determine who the Adjudicator Nominating Body is (usually ICE-SA represented by its Chairman) and any other conditions relating to the appointment of an adjudicator.

-Option W3 is used for more complex projects that span over a longer time period.
+Option W3 is used for more complex projects that span a longer time period.
 With Option W3, a Dispute Avoidance Board is appointed at the time the contract is entered into between the Parties.
-If the Parties require a replacement Dispute Avoidance Board member, and they cannot agree, then the Dispute Avoidance Board nominating body will be requested to nominate a person (usually ICE-SA represented by its Chairman for South Africa).
+If the Parties require a replacement Dispute Avoidance Board member and they cannot agree, then the Dispute Avoidance Board nominating body will be requested to nominate a person (usually ICE-SA represented by its Chairman for South Africa).

-This service is provided to the industry as a free service.
-The published ICE-SA Panel of NEC Adjudicators is available free of charge on the ICE-SA Website.
-Any person wishing to locate an experienced and qualified Adjudicator for a dispute under a NEC contract may search through the Panel on the website, evaluate the person’s CV and then contact the individual chosen.
-A tri-partite Adjudicator’s contract must then be entered into between the parties to the contract and the Adjudicator.
+Any person wishing to locate an experienced and qualified Adjudicator for a dispute under an NEC contract may search through the ICE-SA Panel of NEC Adjudicators, evaluate the person’s CV, and then contact the individual chosen.

-Should the parties to a contract not agree on the person as Adjudicator, the NEC contract makes provision for the Adjudicator Nominating Body to select a person to determine the dispute on behalf of the parties.
+2 a) Should the parties to a contract not agree on the person as Adjudicator, the NEC contract makes provision for the Adjudicator Nominating Body to select a person to determine the dispute on behalf of the parties.

 From 1 January 2025, an Adjudicator Nomination Fee of R8 000.00* is levied for ICE-SA to act as the adjudicator nominating body. *(VAT Not applicable)